JanLeipzig/ViennaCCCdb/README.md

 ## Notes
 ### Manual editions to CellPhoneDB
+- for 'CCL3L1' no uniprot id was given, 'P16619' was used manually
-- interactions with 'IFNA1' are excluded due to inconsistent reprasentation in database, see https://github.com/JanLeipzig/ViennaCCCdb/issues/1
+- interactions with 'IFNA*' genes are excluded since no uniprot ids were given in 'protein_input.csv', see https://github.com/JanLeipzig/ViennaCCCdb/issues/1
+- interactions with 'HLA' genes are excluded since no uniprot ids were given in 'protein_input.csv' possibly due to them beeing manually curated.
+Manual uniprot ids would have to be consistent with liana consensus.